Aerial video shows Russian convoys destroyed in night attack - ExBulletin

 Aerial video shows Russian convoys destroyed in night attack

-The new video appears to show Ukrainian paratroopers fighting off a nighttime attack by Russian convoys. #CNN #News
+The new video appears to show Ukrainian paratroopers fighting off a night attack by Russian convoys. #CNN #News #briefs

 |